-Rob is the founder and president of Stumptown Test Prep.
-He has been a professional tutor since 1997, and has dedicated over 15,000 hours specifically to one-on-one standardized test tutoring.
-In addition, he has also taught classroom mathematics, history, and English to grades six through nine at schools in Washington, DC, Santa Fe, NM, and Portland, OR.
+Rob Margolis is the founder and president of Stumptown Test Prep, LLC.
+He has been a professional tutor since 1997, beginning in the Washington, DC, area, then in Manhattan, and now in Portland, where he is arguably the region’s most sought-after tutor.
+He has dedicated approximately 20,000 hours specifically to one-on-one standardized test preparation and has been featured in U.S. News and World Report’s America’s Best Colleges, Newsweek, and Education Week.
+In addition, he has taught mathematics, history, and English to grades six through nine at public and private schools in Washington, DC, Santa Fe, NM, and Portland, OR.

-Logan graduated from Wesleyan University with High Honors in the College of Letters, and also has an MA in the MAPSS Program from the University of Chicago.
-Although he grew up in Salt Lake City, he was born in Corvallis, Oregon and enjoys being back in his homestate.
+Logan graduated from Wesleyan University with High Honors in the College of Letters and also has an MA in the MAPSS Program from the University of Chicago.
+Although he grew up in Salt Lake City, he was born in Corvallis and enjoys being back in his home-state.

 Jay has been with Stumptown Test Prep for six years and has more than 5000 hours of test-prep tutoring.
 He has been tutoring in Portland for nine years, working with a spectrum of populations, including those at Minds Matter, Project Grow at Port City, and Janus Youth.
 For the past eight years, Jay has also worked as a freelance editor for firms on Wall Street.
 In all capacities, he relishes the opportunity to help people express themselves with greater clarity.
 Though literary minded, Jay loves to teach math and help students understand the myriad ways to approach the relationships between numbers.
 He always focuses on a student’s strengths and particular style of learning.